Recent Brooklyn College Conservatory of Music Graduate Thrives in International Online Competitions

 “Not being able to have in-person lessons, we have gotten used to recording ourselves a lot more often than before,” Kucinskaite said.
 “Even though relying on recordings was certainly a very different experience from what everyone expected studying performing arts, it rewarded us with a lot of insight by monitoring our own performances.
 It also offered our professors a different and often a more objective and detailed look into our playing.”

-Kucinskaite explained that when the pandemic started, most competitions were canceled or delayed indefinitely, but eventually some transitioned into online formats.
+Kucinskaite explained that when the pandemic started, most competitions were cancelled or delayed indefinitely, but eventually some transitioned into online formats.
 Once those competitions proved to be a good substitute to keep performers engaged with their craft while staying safe, it became a great joy for her to participate.

 Kucinskaite has participated in several international competitions, including Astana-Stars, a competition in Nūr-Sūltan, Kazakhstan, which she entered twice.
 The first, in December 2020, was dedicated to the 180th anniversary of the birth of the Russian composer Pyotr Ilyich Tchaikovsky.
 Kucinskaite presented a recording of John Corigliano’s piece “Winging It” (1st and 3rd movements) and won first place.
 The second time, in May 2021, her submission was Maurice Ravel’s “Alborada del Gracioso” (from Miroirs), and she again took first place.